BandBoxBrawl/BandBoxBrawl/README.md

 BandBoxBrawl/BandBoxBrawl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Hello.
-I'm @BandBoxBrawl - achievement hunter, occasional anime consumer, and wooden tie enthusiast.
-You may know me under other names because, as children, our username choices were horrible and are now permanent stains on the Internet.
+# BandBoxBrawl
+- :trophy: Achievement hunter
+- :tv: Occasional anime consumer
+- :necktie: Wooden tie enthusiast

+Not looking to collaborate.

-# Services That Aren't on my Linktree
+## Services That Aren't on my Linktree

 You can reach me via my [Linktree](https://linktr.ee/BandBoxBrawl).
 However, certain services don't HAVE web profiles.
 That's what this section is for.